 Daniel pioneered the use of special effects in post-production over the course of directing more than 100 videos in the 80s winning numerous awards for work with artists such as ZZ Top, Fleetwood Mac, Prince, and Madonna.

 From the 90s Daniel has concentrated on advertising.
 He has not only created ads needing complex special effects for clients such as Guinness, X-Box, Chrysler, Johnnie Walker, Sony and Audi but his ability to also direct comedy and dialogue has led to work for Boddingtons, John Smiths, Super Noodles, Durex and John West.
-His recent work includes Audi, Lexus, Snickers, Crunchy Nut, Galaxy, Coors Light and Budweiser.
+He is perhaps best known for directing 'noitulovE' for Guinness: An ad which has been described as one of the best ever made.
+It won the coveted 2006 Cannes Film Grand Prix, amongst other awards, and during the period it aired helped Guinness achieve its highest volume and value shares to date.

 Daniel has also directed TV drama and comedies notably Harry Enfield and Paul Whitehouse’s “Smashie & Nicey - The End Of An Era”, which was BAFTA nominated and won the rose at Montreux.
-He has also taken over the mantle of James Bond titles designer from Maurice Binder, creating iconic title sequences for 7 of the last 8 films.
+He has also taken over the mantle of James Bond titles designer from Maurice Binder, creating iconic title sequences for seven of the last eight films.